Vassil Bebelekov

+Biography

-Born in the town of Devin in the Rhodope mountains, he was inspired by his grandfather who played kaba gajda.
-During the communist era (1944–89), the Bulgarian government promoted formal training of folk musicians to transcend their regions of origin, and to achieve the highest levels of virtuosity on a par with Western classical performers.
+Born in the town of Devin in the Rhodope Mountains, he was inspired by his grandfather who played kaba gajda.
+During the communist era (1944–1989), the Bulgarian government promoted formal training of folk musicians to transcend their regions of origin, and to achieve the highest levels of virtuosity on a par with Western classical performers.
 Vassil is part of the "2nd generation" of these professionalized folk musicians.
 Atypically, Vassil specialized in both the kaba gajda (a large bagpipe unique to the Rhodope region) and the smaller džura gajda played elsewhere in Bulgaria and particularly in folk-instrument ("bitov") ensembles.

 Vassil played with Ensemble Trakiya and the Philipopolis Ensemble and has recorded for Radio Sofia.
 He taught for many years at the National Music Folklore School in Shiroka Luka.
 Later he and his wife, Maria Bebelekova (herself a performer and teacher of Rhodope singing) and their children emigrated to the United States, where they became naturalized citizens.
 They lived in San Jose, California.

 Vassil died while teaching at Lark Camp in Mendocino, CA on July 31, 2016.
 He left behind many teachings and students to carry on his traditions and innovations.